- CRM/SFA/MA

 | 3.
 System Improvements and Updates | If system improvements and updates are not performed appropriately, new features and enhancements may go unused, potentially reducing the overall effectiveness of the system. |

-While we have listed the challenges prior to SFA and CRM implementation above, most challenges involve multiple underlying causes.
+While we have listed the challenges prior to SFA and CRM implementation above, most challenges are caused by a combination of multiple factors.
 In this section, we summarize five factors that contribute to each of the three implementation challenges.

 |